Ryanatrix/PathFinder/README.md

   The rover logs "key turn points" during the first pass, used later to optimize the A* heuristic.

 - **Dual-Phase Exploration**
-  - Phase 1: DFS-like exploration with local visibility
+  - Phase 1: BFS-like exploration with local visibility
   - Phase 2: Global optimization with A*

 - **Visibility-driven fog system**